ccheng11/BBK/DPR/Assessment/Proposals/DPSR Showcase.md

  - Syeda Hyder (BA GPIR): "Gender inequality and women's political participation and leadership in Pakistan"
  - Sanchia Ndlovu (BA GPIR): "Is capitalism essential for the development of Zimbabwe?"
  - Stefani Neves (BA GPIR): "Racial and ethnic inequality in Brazil"
- - Eduardo Rivas (BA GPIR): "Far-right populism and the threat to democracy: Milei's Argentina"
  - Nabeel Omar Suleiman (BA GPIR): "Corruption and poverty"

 ## International Relations (Discussant: Dr Chao-Yo Cheng)